 Visit our programs page for more information on each session, then click on your program of choice to link to its online registration:

-- Maine Seabird Biology and Conservation, June 1-6
+- Maine Seabird Biology and Conservation, Spring Session: May 29 to June 3

-- Coastal Maine Bird Studies for Teens June 15-20
+- Coastal Maine Bird Studies for Teens, Session One: June 12 to 17

-- Coastal Maine Bird Studies for Teens, June 22-27
+- Coastal Maine Bird Studies for Teens, Session Two: June 19 to 24

 If you are paying by check or prefer to register by mail using a credit card, you may download and print a registration form.
 Please do not send credit card information by email (use online enrollment option for credit cards or call with credit card number).
 Make checks payable to National Audubon Society.